rohan-paul/Awesome-JavaScript-Interviews/Redux/Reducers.md

 ### Reducer is just a function that takes two arguments A) Action (which is just a plain JS object preferably with type property ) and B) It takes the current state of your application.
 And then new state of the world comes out as the output of reducers.

-### And how the action object is created - by something called Action creator, which is a function and the purpose of which is to create object.
+### And how the action object is created - by something called Action creator, which is a function and the purpose of which is to create objects.
+So Action Creators creates objects -> Objects goes to Reducers (which is just a function) -> And ultimately what comes out, is the new state which is just an object.

 <img src="reducers.svg">